Welcome.

 And now pretend I am showing you some of the landmarks we will pass on our way.
 Maybe I hold out my arm so you can see the map I inked there, or I’ve embroidered it into a bit of silk.

-It starts with information.
 Information is entropy.
 And entropy is all the possibilities contained within a system.
 The more complex a system, the more entropy.
 You are a system.
 So is a grain.
 So is a star.
 Entropy is order becoming disordered.
-So we think it is chaos, but it’s not.
+So we think entropy is chaos, but it’s not.
+Entropy simply encrypts information.

-The information is just encrypted now.
 If we had the key, we could reverse the disorder.
 (We do not have the key.)
 But we do have information about information.
 Like!
-Information must be conserved.
+Just like energy, information must be conserved.
 Even in a black hole.
 Did you know black holes evaporate?
 When they do, they information they swallowed up is released.

 Of course this isn’t true.
-Information doesn’t consume, it is conserved.
+As we just learned, information doesn’t consume, it is conserved.
 A wealth of information is a wealth of potentiality.
 And attention cannot be impoverished by potentiality.
 Attention and information come together to create new realities.
-Which is why techlords and Christian Nationalists want limit our access to information while also extracting our attention.
+Which is why techlords and Christian Nationalists want limit our access to information while also extracting value from our attention.

 And listen, this desire to use information to constrict reality instead of expand it is not limited to the men I’ve named.
 What do you think is driving the enshittification of the internet?
 The book banning?
-Limited access to information is supposed to restrict creation.
+Manufactured information-scarcity is designed to restrict creation.

+Why?
+It’s simple!
 Creation is a regenerative information management system - it re-orders and re-represents information.
 There is a world where a true Creation Economy gets to exist.
+That world is abundant.
 I feel like it’s got a better hold on quantum mechanics than ours.
 Either way, that world is not our world.

 The Edenic Allure of Ballerina Farm